jorio/Bugdom/README.md

 - Controller navigation has been added to all menus and most cheat codes
 - Settings have been added to allow reversing camera and flight controls
 - A third level of detail has been added between high and low.
-- Pixels have been switched from ARGB/BGRA to RGBA

 ## Documentation